 The strategy recognises under its ‘Test to Find’ approach that identifying and isolating COVID-19 cases in the community reduces the transmission of infection, supports contact tracing, protects vulnerable individuals and helps to slow or stop the spread of the disease.

 Given that a third of the population show no symptoms and uptake for testing in some communities is low there are certain contexts in which we need to deploy more active case finding approaches within communities.

 The learning from the testing trialled in Merthyr and Lower Cynon during late November and December 2020 and from other areas such as Liverpool has identified in our revised Testing Strategy the potential of locally led community testing that targets active case finding based on local intelligence and knowledge.

-This document sets out the Welsh Government framework and offer of support for community testing and invites local health boards and local authorities to work with other Test Trace and Protect (TTP) partners to develop locally led proposals.
+This document sets out the Welsh Government framework and offer of support for community testing on a regular basis and to respond to outbreaks.
+Health boards and local authorities are invited to work with other Test Trace and Protect (TTP) partners to develop locally led proposals.

 This section provides an overview of the Community Testing Programme for Wales, including its key benefits.

 Community testing – key benefits: